In Shanghai, lockdown blues make way for COVID testing gripes

 The IFC mall, run by Sun Hung Kai Properties 0016.HK, later issued a notice saying that it had reopened at 12.30 p.m. local time after carrying out a full disinfection without confirming whether there had been a positive COVID test at the site.
 The mall did not respond to calls seeking further comment.

+"People have done nothing wrong.
+We've taken the test anytime that they have said...and they’ve been forcing us to have tests in the middle of the night.
+It makes you feel like a criminal."

+Shanghai reported eight new asymptomatic coronavirus cases for June 1 and five new symptomatic cases.

-(Reporting by Brenda Goh, Andrew Galbraith, Winni Zhou, Zhang Yan and Engen Tham in Shanghai and Sophie Yu in Beijing; Editing by Kenneth Maxwell)
+(Reporting by Brenda Goh, Andrew Galbraith, Winni Zhou, Zhang Yan and Engen Tham and the Shanghai Newsroom, Martin Pollard and Sophie Yu in Beijing; Editing by Kenneth Maxwell and Raju Gopalakrishnan)

 ((brenda.goh@thomsonreuters.com; +86 (0) 21 2083 0088; Reuters Messaging: brenda.goh.thomsonreuters.com@reuters.net))